 There are two distinct offerings within the program.
-The first is a track consisting of 130 credits towards a Bachelor of Fine Arts (B.F.A.) in Interior Design.
-The program also offers a unique second degree track: a 4+1 option, where the Interior Design, B.F.A. is overlapped with a 30-credit Master of Business Administration (M.B.A.) within the School of Management.
-The track provides a curriculum structure for students to take graduate, 500-level courses, recognized by the School of Management, towards their M.B.A., while they are in the B.F.A. undergraduate program.
+The first track consists of 130 credits towards a Bachelor of Fine Arts (B.F.A.) in Interior Design.
+The second track is a 4+1 option, a 30-credit Master of Business Administration (M.B.A.) within the School of Management, which is a supplemental degree to the Interior Design, B.F.A.
+In the second track, the program provides a curriculum structure for students to take 500-level graduate courses, recognized by the School of Management towards their M.B.A., while they are enrolled in the B.F.A. undergraduate program.

-Students can attend, and faculty do teach, at both school locations: Long Island and New York City.
+Students attend, and faculty teach, at both the Long Island and New York City campuses.
 All students admitted to the Interior Design Program begin their studies with a foundation year of design, visualization, history, and theory, along with the required Discovery Core courses.
-Combined cohorts of architecture and interior design students take these courses together.
+Combined cohorts of architecture and interior design students take these courses together, providing Interior Design students with the opportunity to integrate within the School of Architecture and Design and interact with peers in allied programs.

 Direct admission into the first year of either track requires a minimum combined SAT score of 1080 (critical reading and math only) or ACT of 21.

-Students failing to meet this requirement are permitted to matriculate with an undeclared degree status in the School of Architecture and Design.
-Students then take select courses that foster the exploration of architecture and design and provide them with an opportunity to demonstrate academic success in a college setting.
-Completion of the first semester with a minimum cumulative grade point average of 2.5 allows the undeclared student access to the Bachelor of Fine Arts in Interior Design or to the 4+1 program.
+Students failing to meet this requirement are permitted to matriculate with an undeclared degree status and take select courses which foster the exploration of architecture and design pathways and provide students an opportunity to demonstrate academic success in a college setting.
+Completion of the first semester with a minimum cumulative grade point average of 2.5 allows the undeclared student to register for the Bachelor of Fine Arts in Interior Design or the 4+1 track.